ibm-cloud-docs/bare-metal/about-software.md

 - Windows 2016 (HVM)
 - Windows 2019 (HVM)

-Cent OS 8, Debian 10, and RHEL 8 don't support "Add On" software configurations.
+CentOS 8, Debian 10, and RHEL 8 don't support "Add On" software configurations.
 These OSs also don't support the **Provision script** and **User data** selections for server configuration options.
 If you're migrating from a server that has "Add On" software configurations, you can choose to migrate to an earlier version.
 {: important}

 Boot disk sizes vary by operating system: Linux OS supports 25 GB and 100 GB.
 Windows supports only 100 GB.